 Carolina Bays Parkway Extension’s purpose and need will be reviewed with environmental resource and permitting agencies in the coming months.
 After the agencies concur on the purpose of and need for the project, preliminary corridor alternatives will be developed and presented at public meetings in the project area.

 NCDOT and SCDOT are very interested in your input and comments.
 Please take a moment to respond to the questions related to the project's purpose and area transportation needs below.
+Comments specific to purpose and need are requested by January 21, 2019.

 Because a number of factors can affect a project’s schedule, it may be subject to change.